Working Papers

 The Impacts of Negative Income Tax on Labor Market and Health Outcomes: Evidence from a Large Scale Field Experiment

-(with Hyuncheol Bryant Kim, Minki Kim, Jungmin Lee, Sangyoon Park, and Hankyoung Sung)
+(with Hyuncheol Bryant Kim, Minki Kim, Jungmin Lee, and Sangyoon Park)

 Abstract | [Paper (draft coming soon)]|